Resident Assistant Recruitment Information

 The Resident Assistant application will ask the following:

-Academic Information: You must have a 2.50 cumulative and semester UA GPA to be hired as an RA.
-Housing & Residential Life must have permission to check your GPA in order for you be considered eligible for hire.
+You must have a 2.50 cumulative semester of the University of Arizona GPA to be hired as an RA.
+Housing & Residential Life must have permission to check your GPA in order for you to be considered eligible for hire.

 Residence Hall Community: